Northampton Saints: Songs and chants

-Songs
+There are several songs tied to the club and chants are usually started in the terraced area of the Carlsberg Stand.
 Saints' main club song is When the Saints Go Marching In, and is frequently sung by supporters.
 Unlike other sports teams that use this song, it is usually sung quicker by Saints fans, at around 140BPM, for its entire duration.
 Another frequently used song amongst the crowd in recent years has been "The Fields Are Green", a song that has had connotations with the town and more specifically the Football Club for decades.
 Dowson introduced the song to the Saints players in 2022 and since then the song that was already known by many supporters begun to be sung in the stands too.
 This formed part of a wider push for a stronger, more local identity amongst the players.

-Chants

 Chants of "Come on you Saints" and "Jimmies" (from Saint James) have been used for a long time by the club's supporters, though the latter has fallen out of use somewhat over the last decade.
 More recently, alongside the singing of "The Fields Are Green", the chants of "Shoe Army" can be heard amongst the crowds, a nickname of the football club that has also recently been adopted by the Saints and relates to the town's shoemaking history.
 Supporters have also been seen removing their shoes during this chant.

+Shoe Army

+Northampton Saints’ supporters are collectively known as the ‘’‘Shoe Army’’’, a nickname reflecting Northampton’s long-standing association with the British boot and shoe industry.
+The name derives from the town’s centuries-old shoemaking heritage, for which Northampton became internationally renowned, and mirrors the identity of the town’s association football club, Northampton Town F.C., whose supporters are also known as the ‘‘Shoe Army’’ owing to the club’s nickname, ‘‘the Cobblers’’.

+The term became increasingly associated with Northampton Saints during the early 2020s as part of a wider effort to strengthen the club’s connection with the town and its heritage.
+Under director of rugby Phil Dowson, players adopted local traditions and introduced ‘‘The Fields Are Green’’ as a post-match victory song in 2022.
+The song concludes with repeated chants of “Shoe Army”, with players and supporters often removing and raising a shoe in recognition of Northampton’s shoemaking history.

+Following the club’s Premiership Rugby title-winning campaign in 2023–24, the song and accompanying chant gained widespread recognition.
+It featured prominently during the team’s victory celebrations, including the open-top bus parade through Northampton, and has since become a regular part of post-match celebrations shared by both players and supporters.
+Alongside ‘‘When the Saints Go Marching In’’, ‘‘The Fields Are Green’’ has become one of the songs most closely associated with the club’s modern identity.